How to create AI Strategy? The Definitive guide

 In the era of fast-advancing technologies like connected devices and complex algorithms, AI is inspiring every industry.
 From furtive start-ups to techy companies to asset-intensive industries, teams are agitatedly working on their AI strategy.
 However, it comes down to one high-stakes, crucial question – How do we use Machine learning and Artificial Intelligence effectively?

 In most cases, the companies are not successful in building AI solutions.
 Maybe due to inadequate knowledge on data literacy, or maybe their first data scientist lacked capabilities to deal with it.
-But the most common scenario is the zero-infrastructure readiness to implement data science operations & algorithms or Artificial Intelligence.
+But the most common scenario, what our Machine Learning consultants say, is the zero-infrastructure readiness to implement data science operations & algorithms or Artificial Intelligence.
 In order to implement and reap the actual benefits of AI, companies must firstly need to meet the basic requirements like data literacy and data collection.
 Consider Maslow’s hierarchy of psychological needs as shown in the below image, illustrated by a data science advisor, Monica Rogati, to create an AI strategy.
 Think Artificial intelligence as the top level then all the other levels are the basic needs that have to be firstly met.
 That means, the algorithmic complexity of achieving the upper level needs increases dramatically.

 Source: Hacker Noon

 Here are the various step by step requirements that an organization need to fulfill to set-up a reliable data engineering system for successful Artificial Intelligence implementation.

 The first preliminary need is to collect data.
 What & how data is being collected from sensors, devices, data logging systems, or machines?
 What data is available to analyze?
 After all, it is the right dataset that can help make advances in machine learning possible.
 So, right data collection setup needs to be in place to create a successful AI strategy.